FKnottenbelt/LS_101/109/cheatsheet.md

   intialized in outer scope.
 - inner scope variables cannot be accessed in outer scope
 - peer scopes do not conflict
+- A block cannot access variables defined in a peer scope
 - nested blocks
 - variable shadowing